newatoms/guides/databinding/readme.md

-> **The goal of this guide:** How to use the basics of database communication in polymer.
+> **The goal of this guide:** How to communicate between elements using databinding in polymer.
 If you come across terms you don't understand Google them or feel free to ask a team member within digital reach.

 # Databinding